Last updated on July 5th, 2021 at 02:02 pm

 That means a company can save 19% (the main tax rate for corporations) when buying an EV, HEV or PHEV with under 50g/km of CO2 emissions through a company.
 That would be £7,693.10 off the price of a £40,490 Tesla Model 3 Standard Range Plus, making the real cost £32,796.90 after the first year of ownership and the tax saving has been claimed.
 In contrast, a Mercedes C220d costs £36,585, which starts off cheaper than the Tesla, but this car is rated over 110g/km so a company could only claim £2,195.10 against tax, making the saving a mere £417.07 in the first year.
 The company can keep claiming this over a series of years, but the vehicle would need to be kept a long time to catch up the saving available immediately with an EV purchase.
 In fact, if you purchased both a Tesla Model 3 and Mercedes C220d, the C220d would only have matched the real price of the Tesla Model 3 after 10 years.

 This is a very persuasive incentive for a company to buy an EV when purchasing a car for an employee.
 Even though EVs are more expensive than equivalent petrol vehicles, the corporation tax deduction in the first year is likely to offset all or at least most of the price difference, and the much cheaper cost for the employee in BIK and running costs will make the this a very positive perk.
 While PHEVs with lower than 50g/km emissions also qualify for a complete first year tax write-off, only PHEVs under 50g/km with a battery range over 130 miles get the same 0% BIK as BEVs, and the percentage ramps up quickly as their battery range goes down, making them much less attractive for the employee recipient.
-A PHEV with a battery range under 30 miles pays 12% BIK this year, for example, and the goes up to 13% next year and 14% the year after.
+A PHEV with a battery range under 30 miles pays 12% BIK in year one, for example, and the goes up to 13% in the following year and 14% the year after that.

 It makes even more sense to buy a car in this way if you are a director of a Ltd company or sole trader working through a Ltd company.
 Let’s say you are the director of a Ltd company and want to buy an EV for £40,000.
 If you buy the car personally, the £40,000 will have come from your company as a salary or dividend, so it will have been taxed as income before the purchase, meaning you will have had to pay yourself much more than £40,000 before tax to supply the cost of the car.
 But if your Ltd company buys it for you to use, the only personal tax will be from BIK as described above, and the car’s value will be deductible from the company’s profits.
 The savings will be considerable, and it’s likely that a lot of the BEVs that have been arriving on the roads since April were purchased in this way.